canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

  - **Moti:** Young orc girl who's succeeded Sumi in caring for the shrine.
 Sumi is very fond of her and hopes she'll inspire her to adventure herself one day.
  - **Nyx:** _GOOD DOG.
 BEST FRIEND._
  - **Yolotli:** Superb friend noodle.
+ - **The Lindworm:** Sumi went out on a limb to get the Lindworm's side of the story, and was disgusted with its petty cruelty and selfishness.
+She's increasingly doubting her inclination to give people the benefit of the doubt, and seek diplomacy before fighting.
+ - **The Jarl:** Sumi is appalled that the Jarl would sell out his people to a dragon's selfish whims, and quietly hopes his subjects will see fit to overthrow him.

 ### Personality traits
 Sings constantly, and is quick to ask others to join her in dancing and music.